geog3540/fjalali/README.md

 # fjalali
 I think there ae multiple read me files.
 This is my starting over again.
 Third attempt.
 Day 2.
+Opened it with Text editor now.
+Deleted a folder which came in while cloning.